hchiam/learning-django/README.md

 * Edit app1/templates/app1/detail.html
 * Refer to app1/models.py for the classes and corresponding variables.
 * http://127.0.0.1:8000/app1/5/ should now show the image and other info available.

+# remove hardcoded URLs (i.e. completely dynamic URLs)
+* (i.e. make URLs completely dynamic, in case of website structure changes)
+* (Note: app1/urls.py is a centralized place to edit the URL structure of the website.)
+  * (Note: The `='index'` in `url(r'...', views...., name='index'),` makes http://127.0.0.1:8000/app1/index)
+* Edit app1/templates/app1/index.html
+  * `href="{% url 'detail' album.id %}/"` means to use URL pattern named detail and give it parameter variable album.id
+* http://127.0.0.1:8000/app1/ and try going to one of the albums.